saivishwak/DeepLearning_Compilers_Research/Burn.rs.md

 ###### Ops Implementation
-Tensor is Parameterised with TensorKind Parameter, and each TensorKind parameter (Float, Int, Bool) has their Ops implementation defined with Traits like, BasicOps, Numeric etc.
+Tensor is parameterized with `TensorKind` Parameter, and each `TensorKind` parameter (Float, Int, Bool) has their Ops implementation defined with Traits like, `BasicOps`, `Numeric` etc.

-One awesome point to not is, Tensor/base.rs file does not have the ones and zeros implementations, These are coming from the Numeric implementations and the base.rs has only BasicOps defined.
+One awesome point to not is, Tensor/base.rs file does not have the ones and zeros implementations, These are coming from the Numeric implementations and the base.rs has only `BasicOps` defined.

-#### Things that can be better
+### Things I believe can be better
-- I am right now against of using Three different kinds of Tensors, Rather prefer to stick to PyTorch implementation of passing DType explicitly
+ I am right now against of using Three different kinds of Tensors, Rather prefer to stick to PyTorch implementation of passing `DType` explicitly

 ```python
 data = [[1, 2], [3, 4]]